Sebastianmueller22/network-protocol/draft-sebastian-mueller-direct-knowledge-extenstioin.md

 The link costs are the same as in the previous example.
 We assume one basic protection against routing loops, namely split horizon with poisoned reverse.
 This means that nodes which have a node as their next hop in their routing table, don't advertise this route to that next hop.
 Routing loops can still emerge though, as we will see in this example.

 When the link between F and G fails, a naive implementation of DVR sets the cost between F and G to an "infinity value" — a positive integer larger than the highest legal routing cost.
-According to the original RIP [RFC](https://www.rfc-editor.org/info/rfc1058), this value is set to 16.
+According to the original RIP [RFC 1058], this value is set to 16.
 Consequently, F propagates the value of 16 to D. Due to the implementation of split horizon, D does not propagate the cost of 2 back to F. Instead, D selects E as the next best hop to G, updating its cost to G to 11.

 B and C do not propagate their cost of 3 to D because of split horizon.
 In the following update cycle, B and C receive D's updated cost of 11 to G. In the same update cycle, they each advertise their previous cost of 3 to each other and to A, because those are not their next hop, which is still D. This causes B and C to believe they can route traffic to G via one another, without realizing their paths go through D. As a result, both add the local link cost of 1 to the routing cost of 3 and propagate this "new" route to A and D in the next cycle.